Lexington, KY Solar Panels

 Leasing Solar Panels

-Palmetto currently doesn’t offer solar leasing or Power Purchase Agreements (PPA) in Kentucky.
-However, we provide LightReach, an innovative solar solution that delivers the benefits of solar without the upfront investment.
+Currently, Palmetto does not offer solar leasing or Power Purchase Agreement (PPA) options in Lexington, Kentucky.
+However, we understand that the upfront cost of solar can be a concern for many homeowners.

 Go solar without the investment